Journalism and the Writing Professions

 Media law, ethics, legal, regulatory issues, legal profession, securities industry

 Phone: (646) 312-3969

-Rosenberg has a J.D. from Columbia University's School of Law, where she was a Harlan Fiske Stone Scholar; an M.S. in journalism from Columbia University's Graduate School of Journalism; and a B.A. in English from Bryn Mawr College.
+Belton has a J.D. from Columbia University's School of Law, where she graduated as a Harlan Fiske Stone Scholar; an M.S. in Journalism from Columbia University's Graduate School of Journalism; and a B.A. in English from Bryn Mawr College.

 - Business Journalism Specialization

 - Harnisch Journalism Projects

 - Prizes and Awards

 - Journalism Blogs

 - Web Publishing: Limiting Legal Risk